-The mission of the CleanTech Party is to elect federal and state candidate who support clean energy, advocate for new technologies to grow our economy and address climate change, and advance market solutions to eliminate distortions to the economy from pollution and fossil fuel externalities.
+The mission of the CleanTech Party is to elect federal and state candidates who support clean energy, advocate for new technologies that grow our economy and address climate change, and advance market solutions that eliminate distortions in the economy from pollution and fossil fuel externalities.

 WHO WE ARE

 We are energy and technology professionals and policy advocates engaged in the electoral process.
 We are a strong voice in the political arena to advance a clean energy economy and the technologies that create it.

 Since its origins in 2008 as CleanTech for Obama (CTO), the CleanTech Party has raised over $1.2 million for Presidential, Congressional, and state candidates who are leaders in clean energy and climate policy.

 In 2018, we raised $500,000 for the mid-terms to flip 10 California Congressional seats held by climate deniers;

 In 2017, we raised $240,000 with NextGen America for Virginia’s statewide offices and 6 House of Delegate clean energy champions.
 All of our candidates won!

 In the 2008, 2012, and 2016 Presidential elections, we held events across the country, raising over $600,000.

 We are an all-volunteer organization.
 All money raised by the CleanTech Party goes directly to the candidates.
 No staff or overhead expenses.